IcyRamen/a-bit-of-an-adventure/README.md

     Inc., 51 Franklin Street, Fifth Floor, Boston, MA 02110-1301  USA

 ### About
-A Bit of an Adventure is a simple 8-bit platformer written in python 3 and pygame, created by Samuel Kinney, Nipun Chhajed and Ian Huang.
+A Bit of an Adventure is a simple 8-bit platformer written in python 3 and pygame, created by Samuel Kinney, Nipun Chhajed and Ian Huang.<br />
 This game is currently in development, and only works if you have Python 3 and pygame installed.
 When it gets to beta, it will be frozen using Cx_Freeze to be runnable for Linux, Windows, and OS X.

 ### Version and Changelog
-This game is on the following version:
+This game is on the following version:<br />
+ID.7
-ID.7The most recent change was the addition of an exit block.
+The most recent change was the addition of an exit block.

 ### Instructions
-Thank you for downloading a bit of an adventure, and please remember this game is in Alpha stage.
+Thank you for downloading a bit of an adventure, and please remember this game is in Alpha stage.<br />
-Please ensure you have python 3.4 installed.
+Please ensure you have python 3.4 installed.<br />
-To install the game, make sure all of the files are executable, and double click the file named "install".
+To install the game, make sure all of the files are executable, and double click the file named "install".<br />
-If you need help, email imyxhuang@gmail.com with the subject of "ABOAA help" If you have suggestions, email sam.c.t.kinney@gmail.com
+If you need help, email imyxhuang@gmail.com with the subject of "ABOAA help"<br />
+If you have suggestions, email sam.c.t.kinney@gmail.com<br />

 Have fun!